cedar-policy/cedar-docs/docs/json-est.md

 * `==`

     If present, then the `action` object must also have the following object:

   * [`entity`](#entity)

     **Example**

-     Cedar  Cedar policy line:
+    Cedar policy line:

     `"action" == Action::"readFile"`

     JSON representation:

     ```
     "action": {
         "op": "==",